Dalton098/cs477_Keras/report.md

 | **Sigmoid** | 0.715        | 0.0172   |
 | **Tanh**    | 0.7296       | 0.0343   |

 Softmax ended up having the best performance.
 It had the highest accuracy and the lowest loss so I chose this function.
 The sigmoid function and tanh are roughly the same graph so I am not surprised they performed similarly.
-From what I found online it looked like softmax was useful in multiclass situations which this scenario is.
+From what I found online it looked like softmax was useful in multi-class situations which this scenario is.

 ##### Batch Size